Seasonal work preclusion period

 - work on building sites

-- work that is affected by regular shutdowns, such as factories that temporarily shut down for the Christmas period, or for regular maintenance
+- work that has regular shutdowns, such as factories that temporarily shut down for the Christmas period, or for regular maintenance

 - work in the arts and entertainment industries